 The internet is a global public resource that must remain open and accessible.

 So, one part of Mozilla's "openness" is the focus on FOSS licenses, which are nice but they don't necessarily ensure quality software.
 See, FOSS can still be spyware, adware, lack customizability, have unnecessary features, etc. - and it just so happens that both Firefox and Thunderbird do suffer from those flaws.
-Neither do FOSS licenses ensure being open to user participation in the development - they might let you fix bugs, but try to get them to remove the Firefox spyware and count the seconds until you get told to fuck off (Forking doesn't work, you are always playing catch-up).
-Licensing shouldn't be a factor in a sane world anyway, since no closed source software should exist.
-The only justification for making your source code unavailable is to sell the binary later - therefore, if Mozilla wants an "open web" in the FOSS kind of way, they should work towards killing capitalism, since that is the source of the "closed practices".
+Neither do FOSS licenses ensure being open to user participation in the development - they might let you fix bugs, but try to get them to remove the Firefox spyware and count the seconds until you get told to fuck off (forking doesn't work, you are always playing catch-up, and your fork won't get popular due to the lack of brand name and not being a default in distros).
+Anyway, basically the only justification for making your source code unavailable is to sell the binary later - therefore, if Mozilla wants an "open web" in the FOSS kind of way, they should work towards killing capitalism, since that is the source of the "closed practices".
 But of course, they are not going to do that - they are mostly funded by Google which obviously benefits from closed source software.
 They also work closely together with other corporations that also don't care about FOSS.
 But we don't need to dig that deep - Mozilla includes closed source components (archive) (MozArchive) in their mobile browser, so they don't even care about FOSS absolutism themselves.

 The internet must enrich the lives of individual human beings.